FEFnet/ircd-FEF/doc/oper-guide/commands.rst

    MASKTRACE hostmask [gecos]

 Searches the local server or network for users that match the hostmask and gecos given.
-Network searches require the ``oper_spy`` privilege and an '!' before the hostmask.
 The matching works the same way as TESTMASK.

 The hostmask is of the form ``user@host`` or ``user@ip/cidr`` with ``*`` and ``?``
 wildcards, optionally preceded by ``nick!``.